 And you can do it with very little financial risk to yourself.

-I like to call it Leveraged income generation (LIG), and it offers many options to increase a business owner’s bottom line in a way that their traditional business cannot.
+I like to call it Leveraged Income Generation (LIG), and it offers business owners and opportunity to increase their bottom line or even replace their income in a way that traditional business cannot.